PentiaLabs/generator-helix/readme.md

 You need Yeoman (See [here](http://yeoman.io/)) .
 Yo and the generators used are installed using [npm]( https://www.npmjs.com/).

-First thing is to install Yo usng nopm.
+First thing is to install Yo using npm.

 > npm install -g yo